ucan-wg/promise/README.md

 Many thanks to [Luke Marsen] and [Simon Worthington] for their feedback on invocation model from their work on [Bacalhau] and [IPVM].

-Thanks to [Marc-Antoine Parent] for his discussions of the distinction between declarations and directives both in and out of a UCAN context.

-Many thanks to [Quinn Wilton] for her discussion of speech acts, the dangers of signing canonicalized data, and ergonomics.

-Thanks to [Blaine Cook] for sharing their experiences with OAuth 1, irreversible design decisions, and advocating for keeping the spec simple-but-evolvable.

 Thanks to [Philipp Krüger] for the enthusiastic feedback on the overall design and encoding.

 Thanks to [Christine Lemmer-Webber] for the many conversations about capability systems and the programming models that they enable.

-Thanks to [Rod Vagg] for the clarifications on IPLD Schema implicits and the general IPLD worldview

 <!-- Footnotes -->

-[^js-num]: JavaScript has a single numeric type ([`Number`][JS Number]) for both integers and floats.
-This representation is defined as a [IEEE-754] double-precision floating point number, which has a 53-bit significand.

 <!-- Internal Links -->